-Long-Term Incentive Compensation: Equity-based grants are a key element of our total compensation program and are issued in accordance with the Amended and Restated VeriSign, Inc. 2006 Equity Incentive Plan (the "2006 Plan").
+Long-Term Incentive Compensation: Equity-based grants are a key element of our total compensation program and are issued in accordance with our Amended and Restated VeriSign, Inc. 2006 Equity Incentive Plan (the "2006 Plan").
 Consistent with our compensation philosophy, we believe it is important that these awards have a performance component and that they are based in part on TSR.
 Individuals' target award amounts are based on several factors including competitiveness as determined by data provided by FW Cook, job responsibilities, individual contributions, and future potential of the executive.

-In 2018, the Compensation Committee granted long-term equity compensation to our executives, other than the CEO, consisting of 50% performance-based RSUs ("PSUs") and 50% time-vesting RSUs.
-The CEO received long-term equity compensation consisting of 60% PSUs and 40% time-vesting RSUs.
-The time-vesting RSUs provide strong retentive value for our executive talent as they vest ratably over four years, subject to continued employment.
-They are also linked to increases in stockholder value creation as their value goes up or down with the Company's stock price.
-The PSUs are linked to long-term Company financial performance as well as increases in TSR.

-The metrics associated with the 2018 PSUs consist of two financial measures - compound annual growth rate ("CAGR") of operating income per share and TSR of Verisign stock compared to the TSR of the S&P 500 Index, each measured over a three-year performance period from January 1, 2018 through December 31, 2020.
+In 2019, the Compensation Committee granted (i) a long-term equity award to Mr. Bidzos consisting of 60% performance-based RSUs ("PSUs") and 40% time-based RSUs and (ii) long-term equity awards to our other NEOs consisting of 50% PSUs and 50% time-based RSUs.
+The time-based RSUs provide strong retention value for our executive talent as they vest ratably over four years, subject to continued employment.
+They are also linked to increases in stockholder value creation as their value goes up or down with Verisign's stock price.
+The performance metrics associated with the 2019 PSUs consist of two financial measures, each measured over a three-year performance period from January 1, 2019 through December 31, 2021: (i) compound annual growth rate ("CAGR") of the Company's operating income per share and (ii) TSR of Verisign stock compared to the TSR of the S&P 500 Index.
 The number of PSUs earned may range from 0% to 200% of the target award based on CAGR of operating income per share for the performance period, but no more than 100% of target may be earned unless the TSR of Verisign stock equals or outperforms the TSR of the S&P 500 Index for the performance period.
-We believe that the performance metrics coincide with stockholder interests, create a long-term performance focus and complement the performance metrics in the Company's short term annual cash incentive plan.
-The vesting of the 2018 PSUs at the end of a three-year performance period also provides a strong retention incentive.
+We believe that these performance metrics coincide with the interests of our stockholders, create a long-term performance focus and complement the performance metrics underlying the Company's short term annual cash incentive plan.
+The potential vesting of the 2019 PSUs at the end of the three-year performance period also provides a strong retention incentive.